jgpacheco/ngx-translate-cache/projects/ngx-translate-cache/README.md

               },
               cacheName: 'mylang', // default value is 'lang'.
               cacheMechanism: 'Cookie', // default value is 'LocalStorage'.
               cookieExpiry: 1, // default value is 720, a month.
+Set to a negative value and the cookie becomes a session cookie.
+              cookieAttributes: 'SameSite=Strict; Secure' // no default, optional specification of additional attributes.
             })
         ],
         ...